D8-X/d8x-trader-backend/packages/pnl/Readme.md

 [] Check for filtering without fetching all logs
 --
 [x] Check the bigint toString conversion (we don't want to have E notation)

+---

+[] Block-time is hard-coded to 15 seconds
+[] ABI (PerpetualManagerProxy.json) is copied into environment but must come from SDK